RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 ---
 ```

-We would need to make a separate file called 'bibliography.bib'.
-In that we need an entry for the item that is to be referenced.
-The citation for R can be obtained with `citation()` and this can be added to the 'bibliography.bib' file, and similarly the citation for a package can be found by including the package name, for instance `citation('tidyverse')`.
+We would need to make a separate file called 'bibliography.bib' and save it next to the R Markdown file.
+In the bib file we need an entry for the item that is to be referenced.
+For instance, the citation for R can be obtained with `citation()` and this can be added to the 'bibliography.bib' file.
+Similarly, the citation for a package can be found by including the package name, for instance `citation('tidyverse')`.
+It can be helpful to use Google Scholar, or doi2bib, to get citations for books or articles.

 ```
 @Manual{,